4 releases (2 breaking)

 - deterministic rpmoci locks RPM dependencies using the package file/lockfile paradigm of bundler/cargo etc and can produce reproducible images with identical digests.

-- unprivileged rpmoci can build images in environments without access to a container runtime, and without root access (this relies on the user being able to create user namespaces)
+- unprivileged rpmoci can build images in environments without access to a container runtime, and can also run in a user namespace.

 - small rpmoci images are built solely from the RPMs you request and their dependencies, so don't contain unnecessary dependencies.